or9/c/README.md

 Run `make [name of source]` to compile source into binary Extension is not required
-For isntance, if we have a .c file named 0.c, run `make 0` If you haev a .c file named abcd.c, run `make abcd`
+For isntance, if we have a .c file named 0.c, run `make 0` If you have a .c file named abcd.c, run `make abcd`